-The name and contact details of the senior leader responsible for the strategic approach to attendance in our school is: Mrs A Stewart email: astewart@ashtonhouse.com
+The senior leader responsible for the strategic approach to attendance in our school is the Headmaster.

 Helping to create a pattern of regular attendance is the responsibility of parents, pupils and all members of school staff.

 To help us all to focus on this we will: